SausageKiller218/SausageKiller218/README.md

 - 👋 Hi, I’m @SausageKiller218 :3
-- 👀 I’m interested in writing code
+- 👀 I’m interested in writing code and playing with server hardware
 - 🌱 I’m 21 and currently in uni
 - 📫 PM: t.me/thecriticallama